How safe are the residence halls and apartments?

 All of the residence halls and apartments have a lot to offer.
 To find out more about each and hall and apartment visit Residence Halls and Apartments.

 What are Living Learning Communities?

 In addition to the programs and services provided in University housing, there are many Living Learning Communities specifically designed for incoming first-year students.
 Located within the halls, these communities are designed to deliver a variety of educational, social, and developmental programs and services to support students as they grow into their new lives as U of M students.
 Read more about Living & Learning Communities

 Can I get a tour of the residence halls and apartments?

 If you plan to make a trip to the campus during the academic year or summer, please contact the Admissions Office at (612) 625-0000 to arrange for a tour or schedule online.
 During the summer, building tours are available Monday through Friday in the buildings that are open during the summer.
-To view the summer assignment tour times for each hall, click here.
+Residence Hall tours are Wednesday, July 23-Friday, August 15.
+Apartment tours are Wednesday, July 23-Friday, August 8.
+To view the summer assignment tour times for each building, click here.